-Equity Deserving Areas are areas in Saanich where there are higher concentrations of equity-deserving populations.
+Equity Deserving Areas are areas in Saanich where there are higher concentrations of equitydeserving populations.
 An Equity Deserving Area is one that has a moderate to high equity score based on the equity analysis in the Road Safety Action Plan.
-More information about Equity Deserving Areas and the analysis involved can be found in Appendix C, pages 105 - 109 of the Road Safety Action Plan.
-The Equity Score map is attached to this policy as Appendix 2.